-We often talk to our clients about investigating the feelings underneath the sexual acting out behavior.
+We often talk to our clients in sex addiction recovery about investigating the feelings underneath the sexual acting out behavior.
 Something must be driving the need to act out, right?
-Often these are called triggers —thoughts, feelings, and situations that push us to seek out an escape via compulsive sexual behavior.
+Often these are called triggers — thoughts, feelings, and situations that push us to seek out an escape via compulsive sexual behavior.

-We come to believe that our feelings and thoughts are real — in fact we accept, understand, and trust our feelings.
+We come to believe that our feelings and thoughts are real — in fact, we accept, understand, and trust our feelings.
 And that may not be such a bad thing, but when it comes to our acting out behavior, a lot of our thoughts and feelings need to be reviewed.
-Think of it like a checks and balances.
+Think of it as checks and balances.

 A Mindfulness Practice

-Mindfulness is a mental state achieved by focusing one’s awareness on the present moment, while calmly acknowledging one’s feelings, thoughts, and body sensations.
+Mindfulness is a mental state achieved by focusing one’s awareness on the present moment while calmly acknowledging one’s feelings, thoughts, and body sensations.
 In other words, you notice what you’re feeling, but learn how to put it into proper context.
-Thoughts and feelings can really hook us and as a person who utilizes acting out behavior as a coping mechanism against these strong feelings and emotions, you put yourself at risk of acting out yet again.
+Thoughts and feelings can really hook us and as people in sex addiction recovery who utilize acting out behavior as a coping mechanism against these strong feelings and emotions, you put yourself at risk of acting out yet again.